k8ssandra/k8ssandra/docs/content/en/docs/topics/accessing-services/stargate/_index.md

 ### Using Auth Tokens

-Stargate supports authorization within the data APIs through a custom header `x-cassandra-token` which must be populated with the token produced through the use of the auth API previously described.
+Stargate supports authorization within the data APIs through a custom HTTP header `x-cassandra-token`, which must be populated with the token given by the auth API.

 ## Access Document Data API

 The Stargate document APIs provide a way schemaless way to store and interact with data inside of Cassandra.
-The first step to using the document API is to [create a namespace](https://stargate.io/docs/stargate/1.0/quickstart/quick_start-document.html#_creating_schema).
+The first step is to [create a namespace](https://stargate.io/docs/stargate/1.0/quickstart/quick_start-document.html#_creating_schema).
 That can be done with a request to the `/v2/schemas/namespaces` API:

 ```